aleena-jose/bharatsim-tutorial/source/epidemiology-sir-model-as-differential-equations.rst

 The SIR Model
 --------------
 In the SIR Model, initially all individuals are Susceptible, while the Infection is induced into a small fraction of the total population.
-Contacts of the ``Infected`` will transition to the ``Infected``
+Contacts of the ``Infected`` will transition to the ``Infected``.
+Similarly individuals progress from the ``Infected`` to the ``Removed`` coompartment with another rate.
+It is important to note that ``Removed`` does not imply either of *Recovered* or *Dead*, rather a combination of both.
+The representation of the model looks as follows.
+.. figure
 The SIR model that is explained below is on an isolated population.
 The other condition imposed on this population is that people who have been ``Removed`` will not be able to get Susceptible.